goepfert/loudness_adaption_demo/readme.md

 *Remark*: There is no clipping control implemented.

 **Loudness after gain control**
-The Loudness is (re)calculted after setting the target gain with a fixed Window Size of the same as for Live Loudness calculation.
+The Loudness is (re)calculted after setting the target gain with a fixed Window Size that can be different as for Live Loudness calculation.

 ## Volume Meter